ADD CONDITION

 What is Winco Honey Lemon Cough Drops used for?

-Winco Honey Lemon Cough Drops temporarily relieve cough that may occur with a cold, as well as occasional minor irritation and sore throat.
+Winco Honey Lemon Cough Drops temporarily relieve cough as may occur with a cold, as well as occasional minor irritation and sore throat.

 Adults and children 5 years and over should allow 1 drop to dissolve slowly in the mouth, which may be repeated every two hours as needed or as directed by a doctor.